 The 120-credit curriculum explores topics such as general biology, chemistry, organic chemistry, and lab research courses.
 Students also gain an understanding of statistics, genetics, and evolution.

-The University of Maryland University College offers a bachelor of science (BS) degree in biotechnology.
+The University of Maryland Global Campus offers a bachelor of science (BS) degree in biotechnology.
 This degree arms students with the knowledge and skills that can be used to make the world a better place by mitigating diseases and biological problems, such as failing crops.
 The program requires students to have a technical and scientific background and experience in the field of biotechnology.

 In the 120-credit program, students study biological and chemical sciences, microbiology, bioinformatics, molecular biology, bio-instrumentation, biotechniques, laboratory management and safety, and cell biology.
 They will also develop other competencies such as cost-benefit analysis, effective communication, and writing, using technology to solve complex problems, and offering customer assistance.
 The program provides training for conducting safe and ethical laboratory experiments, as well as compliance with local and national standards and regulations.
 Upon completion of the program, students will have various options in the agricultural, pharmaceutical, and biological research industries.
 They can work in areas such as laboratory technology, chemical technology, bioinformatics, and quality control.